Vigabatrin, Sabril (US/CDN)/Vigadrone (US)

 Vision assessment is recommended at baseline (no later than 4 weeks after starting vigabatrin), at least every 3 months during therapy, and about 3 to 6 months after the discontinuation of therapy.
 Once detected, vision loss caused by vigabatrin is not reversible.
 It is expected that, even with frequent monitoring, some patients will develop severe vision loss.

-Consider drug discontinuation, balancing benefit and risk, if vision loss is documented.
+Consider drug discontinuation, balancing benefit, and risk, if vision loss is documented.

-Risk of new or worsening vision loss continues as long as vigabatrin is used.
+The risk of new or worsening vision loss continues as long as vigabatrin is used.
 It is possible that vision loss can worsen despite discontinuation of vigabatrin.